-For elementary students, finding the main idea primarily focuses on finding the main point of an article, passage, essay, paragraph, chapter, section of a book, or even a picture.
+For students, finding the main idea primarily focuses on finding the main point of an article, passage, essay, paragraph, chapter, section of a book, or even a picture.

 It’s important to note that building the skill of finding the main idea takes time; it’s an ongoing learning process.

-Main Idea Word Sorts
+1. Do Main Idea Word Sorts.